DorothyTamYiLing/GWarrange/readme.md

 -case_assos_prop: proportion of case genomes with this behaviour
 -ctrl_assos: behaviour associated with control genomes
 -ctrl_assos_prop: proportion of control genomes with this behaviour
--case_assos_gp_Lflk_sumstat: for the flank behaviours that is associated with case genomes, the summary statistics** of the genome positions of the upstream flanks
+-case_assos_gp_Lflk_sumstat: for the flank behaviours that is associated with case genomes, the summary statistics <sup> 2 </sup>  of the genome positions of the upstream flanks
--case_assos_gp_Rflk_sumstat: for the flank behaviours that is associated with case genomes, the summary statistics** of the genome positions of the downstream flanks
+-case_assos_gp_Rflk_sumstat: for the flank behaviours that is associated with case genomes, the summary statistics <sup> 2 </sup>  of the genome positions of the downstream flanks
--ctrl_assos_gp_Lflk_sumstat: for the flank behaviours that is associated with control genomes, the summary statistics** of the genome positions of the upstream flanks
+-ctrl_assos_gp_Lflk_sumstat: for the flank behaviours that is associated with control genomes, the summary statistics <sup> 2 </sup> of the genome positions of the upstream flanks
--ctrl_assos_gp_Rflk_sumstat: for the flank behaviours that is associated with control genomes, the summary statistics** of the genome positions of the downstream flanks
+-ctrl_assos_gp_Rflk_sumstat: for the flank behaviours that is associated with control genomes, the summary statistics <sup> 2 </sup>  of the genome positions of the downstream flanks
--case_assos_gp_flkdis_sumstat: for the flank behaviours that is associated with case genomes, the summary statistics** of the distance between the upstream and downstream flanks
+-case_assos_gp_flkdis_sumstat: for the flank behaviours that is associated with case genomes, the summary statistics <sup> 2 </sup>  of the distance between the upstream and downstream flanks
--ctrl_assos_gp_flkdis_sumstat: for the flank behaviours that is associated with control genomes, the summary statistics** of the distance between the upstream and downstream flanks
+-ctrl_assos_gp_flkdis_sumstat: for the flank behaviours that is associated with control genomes, the summary statistics <sup> 2 </sup>  of the distance between the upstream and downstream flanks
 -event: genome rearrangemnet event

-* files are not produced when there is no content **summary statistics format: minimum, lower quantile, mean, median, upper quantile, maximum, standard deviation
+* files are not produced when there is no content

+<sup> 2 </sup>  summary statistics format: minimum, lower quantile, mean, median, upper quantile, maximum, standard deviation

-Step3:
+## Step3:
 plot_flk_kmer_prop.R
 script functions:
 For specific kmer, visualise the rearrangement event by plotting where the flanks are found in each genome